mohammadzainabbas/Deep-Learning-Lab-CS/README.md

 ### 3. Labs

-The main aim of this repository is to keep track of the work we have done in __Massive Graph Management and Analytics (MGMA)__ labs.
-During this course, we will focus on some basic graph algorithms and see how we can utilise these algorithms to efficiently analyse our data.
-Since, there exist many similarities between graph theory and network science, you will see us using network science related packages as well.
+The main aim of this repository is to keep track of the work we have done in __Deep Learning (DL)__ labs.

 #